Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience

 \section{Models and Training}

-We jointly optimized either Conv-TasNet or Sepformer, implemented by SpeechBrain \cite{SpeechBrain} with the default model architecture (in particular a kernel size of 16 samples or one millisecond for the encoder and decoder) in papers \cite{convtasnet, sepformer}, as the \textit{SoundEditor}, and either GPT-2 (base) \cite{gpt2} or LLaMA2 (7b-chat-hf) \cite{llama2} as the \textit{PromptReader}.
-The \textit{SoundEditor} is trained from scratch and the \textit{PromptReader} is finetuned from pretrained checkpoints\footnotemark[13].
-We trained LCE for 100 epochs using 4 NVIDIA L40 GPUs with brain 16-bit floating point precision.
-The total batch size was set to 16 for Conv-TasNet and 8 for Sepformer.
-We used an Adam \cite{adam} optimizer with a learning rate of $5e-4$ for Conv-TasNet and $1e-4$ for Sepformer.
+The remix block of \textit{SoundRemixer} can be either a TCN, transformer, or Mamba.
+We adopted the implementation of SpeechBrain \cite{SpeechBrain} for the former two and the official implementation of Mamba-TasNet (L)\footnote{Mamba-TasNet (L): https://github.com/xi-j/Mamba-TasNet} the third.
+We followed the default configurations) as their papers \cite{convtasnet, sepformer, mambatasnet}.
+The \textit{SoundRemixer} was trained from scratch, while the \textit{PromptReader} was finetuned from pretrained checkpoints\footnote{LLaMA2: https://huggingface.co/meta-llama/Llama-2-7b-chat-hf.
+GPT-2: https://huggingface.co/gpt2}.
+We trained all LCRs for 100 epochs using 4 NVIDIA L40 GPUs with bf1 precision.
+The total batch size was set to 16 for LCR-C or 8 for LCR-T and LCR-M. We used an Adam \cite{adam} optimizer with a learning rate of $5e-4$ for TCN (LCR-C) or $1e-4$ for transformer (LCR-T) and Mamba (LCR-M).
 GPT-2 and LLaMA2 were finetuned with a learning rate of $1e-4$.
-GPT-2 was finetuned with all parameters, and LLaMA2 was finetuned using LoRA with a rank of 16 and a dropout rate of 0.05 for the query and value matrices in each self-attention layer.
-In addition, we applied a linear learning rate warm-up for the first 5000 updates, and in case the validation Signal-to-Noise Ratio (SNR) did not improve for 3 epochs, we halved the learning rate for both the \textit{SoundEditor} and \textit{PromptReader}.
+GPT-2 was finetuned with all parameters, and LLaMA2 was finetuned using LoRA \cite{hu2022lora} with a rank of 16 and a dropout rate of 0.05 for the query and value matrices in each self-attention layer.
+In addition, we applied a linear learning rate warm-up for the first 5000 updates, and in case the validation Signal-to-Noise Ratio (SNR) did not improve for 3 epochs, we halved the learning rate for both the \textit{SoundRemixer} and \textit{PromptReader}.